 On a Tour

 You can also visit Kaan Luum on a tour.
 Aloha Paddle Club in Playa del Carmen offers an amazing standup paddleboarding tour, which includes transportation and a couple hours paddling at the lagoon.
 Kaan Luum Lagoon is the perfect place for standup paddleboard beginners since the water is so calm.
 I’m a member of Aloha Paddle Club and highly recommend!
-There are also many incredible Kaan Luum Lagoon tours available on Viator, which offer all-inclusive options.
+There are also many incredible Kaan Luum Lagoon tours available on Viator, which offer all-inclusive options with hotel pickup included.

 When to visit Lagoon Kaan Luum